Are you interested in this innovation?

 So why not ask them directly: Which innovations would you like to have in your school?

-Youth Ambassadors for HundrED Initiative's Goals:
+Youth for Change Initiative's Goals:

 1. Student Involvement - The main goal of this initiative is to introduce young learners at a local level with the latest global educational innovations, and encourage them to get involved in their further promotion and prospective implementation within their educational settings, in cooperation with their teachers and parents.